bosun-ai/swiftide/README.md

    ```sh
    cargo add swiftide
    ```
+3. Enable the features of integrations you would like to have or use 'all' in your `Cargo.toml`
-3. Write a pipeline (see our examples and documentation)
+4. Write a pipeline (see our examples and documentation)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>